tybug/snitchvisbot/README.md

 ```

 SnitchVis doesn't actually use an X server to render, but we do need to trick Qt into thinking an X server is available, or it will complain and crash.

+### Docker

+If you want to use docker, there is a dockerfile in this repository which may be useful as a reference.
+However, I don't use it myself and don't guarantee that it works.
+Use at your own risk.
+Please don't report that it's broken unless you're also willing to PR a fix.